go-amizone/go-amizone/CONTRIBUTING.md

 ### Making changes to the API Server

-If you're making changes to the API server, you'll likely to make changes to the following files:
+If you're making changes to the API server, you'll likely make changes to the following files:

 - `server/proto/v1/amizone.proto`: Contains definitions for API endpoints.
 - `server/grpc_service_server.go`: Contains bridging code between the gRPC service and the SDK.